Field-Robotics-Lab/dave/urdf/scripts/mesh_distortion/README.md

 First, open or import the 3D model file of the object you want to distort.
 In upper-left corner, File > Import.
-Navigate to the mesh file, e.g. `models/dave_object_models/models/Coke/meshes/coke.obj`.
+Navigate to the mesh file you want.
+There are two Coke can models as examples:
+`models/dave_object_models/models/Coke/meshes/coke.obj` and
+`models/dave_object_models/models/Coke_Can/meshes/coke_can.obj`.
-For this specific file, choose Transform while importing: Z Up, X Forward.
+Choose Transform while importing: Z Up, X Forward.

 Look for the mesh name in the model.
 If the model has multiple parts, you will need to merge the parts, so that the